 The views and experience of parents

-The pupil’s own views shown in the One Page Profile (OPP)
+The pupil’s own views shown in the Supporting Me to Learn Plan (SMTLP) or One Page Profile (OPP)

 Advice from external support services, if relevant

 The assessment will be reviewed regularly.

 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions, and their impact on the pupil’s progress.